 We offer a broad and balanced curriculum to all of our students as well as an extensive range of extracurricular activities.

-In Years 7, 8 and 9 students study: Art, Business (through their IT lessons), Design and Technology, Drama, English, Food, French, Geography, History, Information Technology, Mathematics, Music, Physical Education, Religious Education, Science and Textiles.
+In Years 7, 8 and 9 students study: Art, Business (through their IT lessons), Design and Technology, Drama, English, Ethics and Values, Food, French, Geography, History, Information Technology, Mathematics, Music, Physical Education, Science and Textiles.

 Students experience all of the potential GCSE options within Year 9, which enables them to make fully informed GCSE option choices.